Learn to Swim

 Holiday Program information can be found here.

-If you have any questions please contact us via email at artemis.aquatics@mggs.vic.edu.au or by calling (03) 9862 9215.
+To secure your place, please contact us via email at artemis.aquatics@mggs.vic.edu.au or by calling (03) 9862 9215.

 Terms And Conditions